 Where to make copies and find a translator

-Although I personally think this post will save a lot of trouble and insufficient research, I highly advise you to do your own research on the NIE website.
+Although I personally think this post will save a lot of trouble and insufficient research, I highly advise you to do your own research on the NIE website if you want to renew your NIE in 2021.
 Good luck and don’t give up, this city is more than worth it!

 Did you already know how to renew the NIE certificate?

 Or do you need to renew the residence permit?

 Share your story and tips with our readers!